stream-innovations/stream-payments/README.md

 ### Client SDKs

-**Typescript client SDK**: A typescript SDK to interact with the on-chain StreamPayments program.
+**- Typescript client SDK**: A typescript SDK to interact with the on-chain StreamPayments program.
 Developers would use this typically when they want to create a typescript app and integrate streams into that.
 It's compatible with browsers and native environments (like React Native).

 ### License